xiaozhuai/brew_service_panel/README.md

 - [auto-launch](https://github.com/Teamwork/node-auto-launch) Launch applications or executables at login (Mac, Windows, and Linux)

 #### Support
-Give me a **star** if it is useful for you.
+Give me a **star** if it is useful for you ❤️

 #### Contribution
-Feel free to make a pull request or open an issues. :)
+Feel free to make a pull request or open an issue.

 #### License
 This project is under the [MIT](LICENSE) license.